fgnt/ci_sdr/README.md

 <!-- ![Run python dependency test](https://github.com/fgnt/ci_sdr/workflows/Run%20python%20dependency%20test/badge.svg) -->

-This repository contains an implementation for the `Convolutive transfer function Invariant Signal-to-Distortion Ratio` objective for PyTorch as described in the publication `Convolutive Transfer Function Invariant SDR training criteria for Multi-Channel Reverberant Speech Separation` ([link arXiv][arXiv]).
+This repository contains an implementation for the `Convolutive transfer function Invariant Signal-to-Distortion Ratio` objective for PyTorch as described in the publication `Convolutive Transfer Function Invariant SDR training criteria for Multi-Channel Reverberant Speech Separation` ([IEEE ICASSP][DOI], [RIS UPB][RIS], [arXiv][arXiv]).

 Here, a small example, how you can use this CI-SDR objective in your own source code: